COVID-19 and UK Enforcement Authorities

 Legislative developments – emergency powers

 The Coronavirus Act received royal assent on 25 March, and has now passed into law.
 It contains a range of practical measures aimed at countering the effects of the outbreak.
 It proceeded quickly through Parliament and was not substantively amended or supplemented during its passage.
 On 25 March, it was announced that the UK Parliament would rise for the Easter vacation (earlier than planned) once this legislation has completed its passage.
-It has now done so, although it could be recalled if necessary.
-Other powers, such as those relating to enforcement of “lockdown” restrictions, may be enacted by way of statutory instruments.
+Parliamentary business resumed on 21 April, involving a combination of debates in the Houses of Parliament and the use of technology to enable remote participation by MPs.
+The passage of non-COVID-19 related legislation will be delayed as Parliament is sitting to a reduced timetable, but debates, urgent questions and other proceedings (including Select Committee hearings) are taking place, principally to pass necessary measures and consider various aspects of the UK government’s response to the crisis.